kelechiP/AutomationTools/README.md

 7. **Ansible with Cloud Modules**
 8. **Spacelift**

-Terraform: A mature, widely adopted tool with excellent multi-cloud support.
+**Terraform**: A mature, widely adopted tool with excellent multi-cloud support.
 It has a moderate learning curve and strong community support.
 However, collaboration features are limited in the open-source version.

-Terragrunt: Built on Terraform, it simplifies complex deployments but inherits Terraform’s limitations.
+**Terragrunt**: Built on Terraform, it simplifies complex deployments but inherits Terraform’s limitations.
 Best for organizations already using Terraform.

-Terraform Enterprise: Adds advanced collaboration, governance, and state management features.
+**Terraform Enterprise**: Adds advanced collaboration, governance, and state management features.
 Ideal for enterprises but comes at a higher cost.

-Pulumi: Offers a developer-friendly experience with support for multiple programming languages.
+**Pulumi**: Offers a developer-friendly experience with support for multiple programming languages.
 Strong multi-cloud support and advanced collaboration features.

-Crossplane: Kubernetes-native tool with excellent multi-cloud support.
+**Crossplane**: Kubernetes-native tool with excellent multi-cloud support.
 Ideal for organizations heavily invested in Kubernetes.

-Cloudify: A robust tool with advanced collaboration features but comes with a higher cost and moderate extensibility.
+**Cloudify**: A robust tool with advanced collaboration features but comes with a higher cost and moderate extensibility.

+**Ansible**: Easy to use and integrates well with existing DevOps tools.
+However, it lacks native state management and advanced multi-cloud features.

+**Spacelift**: A modern IaC management platform that supports Terraform, Pulumi, and CloudFormation.
+It provides advanced collaboration, policy as code, and workflow automation features.
+Ideal for teams looking for a managed solution with robust governance.

 ## 2. Analysis Criteria
 To evaluate these tools, the following criteria were used: